AseptSoft Core Documentation

 Custom Fields

 You can add custom fields to conditions for each project.
-This allows you to tailor the condition form to your specific documentation needs — adding fields like "Timeout", "Safety Class", "Reference Document", or any project-specific data.
+This allows you to tailor the condition form to your specific documentation needs.

 🧭 Navigating Conditions from the Ribbon